Delhi violence: Umar Khalid questioned again for over four hours

 A senior police officer told The Indian Express that they had served a notice to Khalid on Tuesday for questioning.
 “On Wednesday morning, at around 11.30, he came along with his two-three family members at Sunlight Colony office and joined the investigation,” the officer added.
 “We are questioning him and trying to verify some important points.”

 Last month, Khalid was summoned by the Special Cell, which questioned him for three hours and seized his phone for examination.
-But in the absence of any evidence that directly links Khalid to any act of violence, the police has so far not been able to take him into custody.
+But in the absence of any evidence that directly links Khalid to any act of violence, the police have not been able to take him into custody so far.

 Khalid’s name appeared in the chargesheet submitted by the police against suspended Aam Aadmi Party councillor Tahir Hussain.
 The chargesheet stated that on January 8, Hussain met Khalid and United Against Hate co-founder Khalid Saifi at Shaheen Bagh during an protest against the Citizenship Amendment Act, where “Umar Khalid told him to be prepared for something big/riots at the time of the visit of US President [Donald Trump]”.